 The man who was eventually to lead the operation was Captain Abraham J. Baum.
 He was already a decorated soldier having received two Silver Star Medals and two Bronze Star Medals.
 The starting point for the special operation was to be a small bridgehead at the opposite bank of the Main River near Aschaffenburg.
 After intense and unexpected combat with German Volkssturm personnel, the column of Task Force Baum finally reached Oflag XIIIB on March 27th, 1945.
 The Task Force had battled through 80 kilometers of enemy terrain.

 When the Camp was finally liberated, the armored column of Task Force Baum ran into heavy German opposition and was destroyed.
 The POW's which accompagnied the tanks were forced back into captivity, along with the members of Baum's group.
 Lt.-Colonel John K. Waters had been wounded when the surrender of the camp was discussed and remained in the Oflag hospital.
 He was eventually recovered during the second liberation on 6 April 1945.
-Although the raid had failed, many men succeeded in escaping.
-Among them was Lieutenant Colonel Thomas P Kelly Jr of the 589th Field Artillery Battalion.
-Along with Captain Aloysius Menke of A-Battery and another officer he reached the American lines and was evacuated to the United States.
+Although the raid had failed, some men succeeded in escaping.
+Among them was Lt.
+Col. Thomas P. Kelly Jr., commander of the 589th Field Artillery Battalion.
+Along with Captain Al Menke and Lt.
+Col. William Scales he was succesful in reaching the American battle lines and was finally evacuated to the United States.

 When the Senior American Officer told me there were 1,500 POW’s in Hammelburg, I was stunned.
 I had lost about half my Task Force and figured we could only take about 200 POW’s.
 The rest were given a choice: to get away by themselves or stay until liberation.
 For my group, the only way out was west.
 We fought our way to a hill and regrouped.
 At dawn all hell broke loose.